exander77/Xanado/CONFIGURATION.md

     + `allowTakeBack` : Whether or not to allow players to take back their most recent move without penalty, so long as the next player hasn't challenged or played.
 Default is `true`.
 + `games` : Path to the directory where games files will be stored, relative to the root of the installation.
 Defaults to `games`.
-+ `chats` : Path to the directory where per-game chat transcripts are stored (defaults to `chats`).
++ `chats` : Path to the directory where per-game chat transcripts are stored as newline-delimited JSON (`*.ndjson`, defaults to `chats`).
 Removing the files from this directory is enough to purge old chat history.
++ `sessions` : Path to the directory where session state (including cookies) is stored.
+Defaults to `sessions`.
+Point this at a persistent location if you run multiple instances or want session cookies to survive restarts.
++ `chat_history_limit` : Maximum number of chat messages replayed for a game.
+  Defaults to `-1` (unlimited).
+Set to a positive number to keep only the most recent messages, or `0` to disable chat persistence entirely.
 + `ai` : Optional configuration for AI-enabled robots such as Yobot.
   + `openai_key` : API key used to call OpenAI compatible chat models.
 If omitted, Yobot cannot be added to games.